jhroemer/jhroemer.github.io/blog/2023-06-23-fine-grained-reactivity.md

 In other words, with the `read` function you can get a value and at the same time sign up to be notified about updates to the value (in an `effect` or a `render` function for example).
 With the `write` function you make sure that whoever depends on the value is notified, and *reacts* appropriately, when the value is updated

 One thing to mention here, the naming convention in Solid is slightly confusing, since it resembles the one by React's `useState` function, that returns a stateful value `state` and a function to update it `setState`.
 The difference here is that `state` is a value and not a function, like `read` is. `read` needs to be called as a function when you use it, but its naming convention makes it seem similar to a value.
 We'll have a look at this later.

+Fine, now we have a function that can store a value, keep track of dependencies, and to run a function for dependencies of the function.
+How do we use it then?
+Let's have a look at an effect:

 ```javascript
 const createEffect = (fn) => {